 Nothing tastes better than salsa made with fresh tomatoes, but when good tomatoes are not available canned ones make a great substitute.
 This salsa is so easy you can whip it together in about ten minutes and it keeps in the fridge for several days.
-We use it as a condiment for grilled or roasted meats, veggies and pretty much anything.
+We use it as a condiment for grilled or roasted meats, vegetables, and pretty much anything.
 It’s healthy and delicious!

 Start with 2 jalapeño peppers and 2 Serrano peppers—if you don’t like it hot then leave out the Serrano peppers—a small onion or half of an onion, juice from one lime, 3 garlic cloves, 1/4 teaspoon cumin and about a cup of cilantro.
 You can throw in a pinch or two of sugar to cut the tomato acid.

 Place everything in a blender and pulse a couple of times to start breaking down the peppers and onion.
 Then add the can of tomatoes, undrained, and pulse until the consistency that you like.
 I don’t like chunky salsa so I pulse until it’s a smoother consistency like in most Mexican restaurants.
 Stir in a little salt and pepper to taste and voilà, homemade salsa!